-Ultimately, the culprit behind Napoleon’s defeat at Waterloo are said to be the hemorrhoids.
-Fortunately, in today’s times you can certainly defeat hemorrhoids by taking all the preventive measures and necessary treatment advised by your doctor.
+Ultimately, the culprit behind Napoleon’s defeat at Waterloo is said to be the hemorrhoids.
+Fortunately, in today’s times, you can certainly defeat hemorrhoids by taking all the preventive measures and necessary treatment advised by your doctor.

 You must also make sure that you drink 6 to 8 glasses of water or fruit juices daily to keep the stools soft.

-Over the counter fiber supplements like Citrucel and Metamucil help keep the stools soft.
+Over the counter fibre supplements like Citrucel and Metamucil help keep the stools soft.